mohankku/mohankku.github.io/physics.md

   <div class="phys-mode" id="mode-hold" hidden>
     <h3><i class="fa-solid fa-hand"></i> Hold the ball in your hand</h3>
     <p class="desc">The virtual ball sticks to your hand as you move it.
 Easiest: pick
     <strong>Skin</strong> and wave — no clicking needed.
-Or sample a bright glove/ball color.
+Lift the ball above the dashed
-    <strong>Moving only</strong> ignores static background clutter.
-Raise your hand, then press
+    <strong>drop line</strong> to release it from that height.
+Keep your hand below the line
-    Release (or Space) to drop from that height.</p>
+    to keep holding.
+Release (or Space) also works from anywhere.</p>
     <div class="stage" id="hold-stage">
       <video id="hold-video" autoplay muted playsinline></video>
       <canvas class="overlay" id="hold-overlay"></canvas>